HNorlen/iot-docs/monitoring/index.md

   - [orgmgmt](iot-orgmgmt-details.md)

-## 2. Prometheus Setup
+## 2. Prometheus setup

 ### OpenShift TechPreview

 OpenShift provides a Prometheus that is used to monitor the internals of OpenShift only.
-To install Prometheus to monitor workloads such as Maximo Application Suite and any other applications in the OpneShift cluster you can configure the OpenShift tech preview to monitor these services as described in https://docs.openshift.com/container-platform/4.3/monitoring/monitoring-your-own-services.html#enabling-monitoring-of-your-own-services_monitoring-your-own-services
+To install Prometheus to monitor workloads such as Maximo Application Suite and any other applications in the OpenShift cluster, you can configure the OpenShift tech preview to monitor these services as described in https://docs.openshift.com/container-platform/4.3/monitoring/monitoring-your-own-services.html#enabling-monitoring-of-your-own-services_monitoring-your-own-services

-In summary of the above link you would:
+In summary of the above link, you would:

 - Create/Update the configmap so that the `techPreviewUserWorkload` is enabled
 - Wait for the Prometheus pods to be created in the `openshift-user-workload-monitoring` project